smartenv-crs4/keycloak-api-manager/README.md

 #### `entity groups functions`
 ##### `function create(groupRappresentation)`
 Create a new group in the current realme
+@parameters:
+- groupRepresentation:An object representing the new state of the group.
+You can update properties such as:
+    - name: [optional] New name of the group
+    - attributes: [optional] Custom attributes up field
+    - path: [optional] full path of the group
+    - subGroups: [optional] List of child groups (can also be updated separately)
+    - description: [optional] the new group Description
+    - {other [optional] group descriprion fields}

 ```js
  // create a group called my-group
  keycloakAdapter.kcAdminClient.groups.create({name: "my-group"});